NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Adrivallo.md

   - name: "Items"
     desc: "[[Equipment/Dagger|Dagger]], [[Equipment/Musical Instrument (Handheld)|Musical Instrument (Panpipes)]], [[Compendium.pf2e.equipment-srd.Item.5SxhwivDVTwV5O0F|Sylvan Wineskin]], Keys to All the Cages in the Glen of Uncommon Wonders"
   - name: "Sylvan Wine"
-    desc: " (mental,primal) Adrivallo's wineskin magically enchants any alcohol inside.\nWith an Interact action, a living creature can imbibe the alcohol and gain a +1 item bonus to Will saves and a +3 item bonus to Will saves against fear effects for the following hour.
+    desc: " (mental,primal) Adrivallo's wineskin magically enchants any alcohol inside.\n\nWith an Interact action, a living creature can imbibe the alcohol and gain a +1 item bonus to Will saves and a +3 item bonus to Will saves against fear effects for the following hour.
 When the wineskin is removed from a satyr's person, the magic remains only until the wine spoils.
-The wineskin holds up to eight drafts of wine.\n[[Bestiary Effects/Effect_ Sylvan Wine|Effect: Sylvan Wine]]"
+The wineskin holds up to eight drafts of wine.\n\n[[Bestiary Effects/Effect_ Sylvan Wine|Effect: Sylvan Wine]]"

 abilities_mid:
   - name: ""
   - name: "Nimble Dodge"
-    desc: "`pf2:r`  **Trigger** Adrivallo is targeted with a melee or ranged attack by an attacker he can see\n**Effect** Adrivallo gains a +2 circumstance bonus to AC against the triggering attack."
+    desc: "`pf2:r`  **Trigger** Adrivallo is targeted with a melee or ranged attack by an attacker he can see\n* * *\n\n**Effect** Adrivallo gains a +2 circumstance bonus to AC against the triggering attack."

 attacks:
   - name: ""